lsolesen/optimafootball-com-jekyll/_pages/cv.md

 * A Mini MBA from Probana in Leadership & Management
 * Part of Playmaker booking (speeches & presentations)
 * Author of the book ["Når talent forpligter"](https://www.partner-ads.com/dk/klikbanner.php?partnerid=28187&bannerid=43264&htmlurl=https://www.saxo.com/dk/naar-talent-forpligter_mads-davidsenhelle-hedegaard-heinrasmus-henning_haeftet_9788702192087) (English tittle: "With Great Talent Comes Great Responsibility")
+* Author of the book "Hvor svært kan det være?"
+(English tittle: 'How hard can it be?'

 ## Marital status:

-* Lives in London with my wife, Katrine and our boy, Nohr Wu
+* Lives in Abu Dhabi with my wife, Katrine and our boys, Nohr Wu and Arthur Leo